mchalapuk/hyper-text-slider/doc/class-names.md

 on slides at runtime (client JavaScript).

 *@invariant* - Class name of currently running transition is set on slider element.

+#### /hermes-slide-id-([^\s]+)/

+Slider keeps class name with slide if of current slide to [hermes-layout--slider](class-names.md#hermes-layout--slider) element.

+This functionality may be useful if slides other than current are to be partially visible or if appearence of controls or even whole slider needs to change from one slide to another.

+*@invariant* - Class name with id of current slide is set on slider element.

 <!-- End src/js/classnames/_regexps.js -->